-Possession of Drug Paraphernalia, commonly known as PDP, has been classified as a Class 1 Misdemeanor in North Carolina.
-However, on December 1 2014, The North Carolina State Legislature reclassified PDP as a Class 3 Misdemeanor if the paraphernalia was being used in conjunction with marijuana.
-If the PDP was being used in conjunction with any other drug, it is still a Class 1 Misdemeanor.
+For many years, Possession of Drug Paraphernalia (PDP) has been a Class 1 Misdemeanor in North Carolina.
+Then, on December 1, 2014, the State Legislature reclassified PDP as a Class 3 Misdemeanor, if the paraphernalia was used in conjunction with marijuana.
+In all other situations, PDP is still a Class 1 Misdemeanor.

-As stated by North Carolina State Legislature, Drug Paraphernalia is defined as “equipment, products or materials used to facilitate, or intended or designed to facilitate, violations of the Controlled Substances Act,” which includes:
+The North Carolina State Legislature defines drug paraphernalia as “equipment, products or materials used to facilitate, or intended or designed to facilitate, violations of the Controlled Substances Act.”
+This description includes:

 - Glass pipes

 - Drug manufacturing items

 - Anything used for growing marijuana or other drugs

 - Scales and other items used for weighing

 - Items used for packaging illegal drugs, such as baggies